 Chapter 10 – Light Reflection and Refraction

 Refraction is the bending of a wave when it enters a medium where its speed is different.
 The refraction of light when it passes from a fast medium to a slow medium bends the light rays toward the normal to the boundary between the two media.
-The phenomena of refraction can be understood easily by the concepts of refractive index and optical density.
-The refractive index of a transparent medium is the ratio of the speed of light in vacuum to that in the medium.
-In case of a rectangular glass slab, the refraction takes place at both air-glass interface and glass-air interface.
-The emergent ray is parallel to the direction of incident ray.
+The phenomena of refraction can be understood easily by the concepts of the refractive index and optical density.
+The refractive index of a transparent medium is the ratio of the speed of light in a vacuum to that in the medium.
+In case of a rectangular glass slab, the refraction takes place at both the air-glass interface and glass-air interface.
+The emergent ray is parallel to the direction of the incident ray.
 Lens formula gives the relationship between the object-distance, image-distance, and the focal length of a spherical lens.
 Power of a lens is the reciprocal of its focal length.
 The SI unit of power of a lens is dioptre.

 Chapter 11 – The Human Eye and Colorful World

 In the previous chapter, we learnt about light and some of its properties.
 In this chapter, we will study some of the optical phenomena in nature.
-The chapter also discusses about rainbow formation, splitting of white light and blue colour of the sky.
+The chapter also discusses the rainbow formation, splitting of white light and blue colour of the sky.
 The human eye is one of the most valuable and sensitive sense organs.
 It enables us to see the wonderful world and the colours around us.
 The ability of the eye to focus on both near and distant objects, by adjusting its focal length, is called the accommodation of the eye.
 The smallest distance, at which the eye can see objects clearly without strain, is called the near point of the eye or the least distance of distinct vision.
 For a young adult with normal vision, it is about 25cm.
 The common refractive defects of vision include myopia, hypermetropia and presbyopia.
-Myopia ) short-sightedness-the image of distant objects is focused before the retina is corrected by using a concave lens of suitable power.
+Myopia, short-sightedness-the image of distant objects is focused before the retina is corrected by using a concave lens of suitable power.
 Hypermetropia (far-sightedness-the image of nearby objects is focussed beyond the retina) is corrected by using a convex lens of suitable power.
 The eye loses its power of accommodation at old age.
-The splitting of white light into its component colours colours is called dispersion.
+The splitting of white light into its component colours is called dispersion.
 Scattering of light causes the blue colour of the sky and the reddening of the Sun at sunrise and sunset.

 Chapter 12 – Electricity

 Electricity has an important place in modern society.
 It is a controllable and convenient form of energy for a variety of uses in homes, schools, hospitals, industries and so on.
-It is a phenomenon related to flow of charge.
+It is a phenomenon related to the flow of charge.
 A stream of electrons moving through a conductor constitutes an electric current.
 Conventionally, the direction of current is taken opposite to the direction of flow of electrons.
 The SI unit of electric current is ampere.
-To set the electrons in motion in an electric circuit, we use cell or a battery.
+To set the electrons in motion in an electric circuit, we use a cell or a battery.
 A cell generates a potential difference across its terminals.
 It is measured in volts (V).
 Resistance is a property that resists the flow of electrons in a conductor.
 It controls the magnitude of the current.
 The SI unit of resistance is Ohm.
 Ohm’s law: the potential difference across the ends of a resistor is directly proportional to the current through it, provided its temperature remains the same.
 The resistance of a conductor depends directly on its length, inversely on its areas of cross-section, and also on the material of the conductor.
 The equivalent resistance of several resistors in series is equal to the sum of their individual resistances.
 The electrical energy dissipated in a resistor is given by W=V x I x t.
 The unit of power is watt (W).
 One watt of power is consumed when 1 A of current flows at a potential difference of 1 V. The commercial unit of electrical energy is kilowatt-hour (kWh).
 1kW h = 3,6000,000 J = 3.6 x 106 J.

 Chapter 13 – Magnetic Effects of Electric Current

-In this chapter you will study magnetic fields and such electromagnetic effects along with electromagnets and electric motors which involve the magnetic effect of electric current, and electric generators which involve the electric effect of moving magnets.
+In this chapter, students will study magnetic fields and such electromagnetic effects, along with electromagnets and electric motors, which involve the magnetic effect of electric current, and electric generators, which involve the electric effect of moving magnets.
 A compass needle is a small magnet.
 Its one end, which points towards the north, is called a north pole, and the other hand, which points towards the south, is called a south pole.
 A magnetic field exists in the region surrounding a magnet in which the force of the magnet can be detected.
 Field lines are used to represent a magnetic field.
-A field line is the path along which a hypothetical free north pole would tend to move.
+A field line is a path along which a hypothetical free north pole would tend to move.
 The direction of the magnetic field at a point is given by the direction that a north pole placed at that point would take.
 Field lines are shown closer together where the magnetic field is greater.
 A metallic wire carrying an electric current has associated with it a magnetic field.
 The field lines about the wire consist of a series of concentric circles whose direction is given by the right-hand rule.
 The pattern of the magnetic field around a conductor due to an electric current flowing through it depends on the shape of the conductor.
 The magnetic field of a solenoid carrying a current is similar to that of a bar magnet.
-An electromagnet consists of a core of soft iron wrapped around with a coil of insulated copper wire.
+An electromagnet consists of a core of soft iron wrapped around a coil of insulated copper wire.
 A current-carrying conductor, when placed in a magnetic field, experiences a force.
 If the direction of the field and that of the current are mutually perpendicular to each other, then the force acting on the conductor will be perpendicular to both and will be given by Fleming’s left-hand rule.
 This is the basis of an electric motor.
 An electric motor is a device that converts electric energy into mechanical energy.

 The phenomenon of electromagnetic induction is the production of induced current in a coil placed in a region where the magnetic field changes with time.
-The magnetic field may change due to a relative motion between the coil and a magnet placed near to the coil.
-If the coil is placed near to a current-carrying conductor, the magnetic field may change either due to a change in the current through the conductor or due to the relative motion between the coil and conductor, the magnetic field may change either due to a change in the current through the conductor or due to the relative motion between the coil and the conductor.
-The direction of the induced current is given by the Fleming’s right-hand rule.
+The magnetic field may change due to relative motion between the coil and a magnet placed near to the coil.
+If the coil is placed near a current-carrying conductor, the magnetic field may change either due to a change in the current through the conductor or due to the relative motion between the coil and conductor, the magnetic field may change either due to a change in the current through the conductor or due to the relative motion between the coil and the conductor.
+The direction of the induced current is given by Fleming’s right-hand rule.
 A generator converts mechanical energy into electrical energy.
 It works on the basis of electromagnetic induction.
 There are 2 types of generator AC and DC generator.
 Fuse is the most important safety device, used for protecting the circuits due to short-circuiting or overloading of the circuits.

 Chapter 14 – Sources of Energy